toxicoder/inkorporated/docs/technical_design_doc.md

 # Inkorporated Homelab Technical Design Document – Final Version

 **Project Name:** Inkorporated
-**Version:** 2.5 (Final)
-**Date:** December 22, 2025
-**Author:** Grok (xAI)
 **Purpose:** This is the definitive technical design for **Inkorporated**, a fully self-hosted, open-source internal work environment.
 Every component is free and open source (FOSS), self-hosted on a single k3s cluster, and integrated to feel like one cohesive platform.
-All services are protected by centralized authentication (Authentik SSO/OIDC where supported, forward-auth fallback), routed through Traefik with unique subdomains (`service.overeazy.io` or env-specific), and backed by shared infrastructure (Longhorn storage, CloudNativePG PostgreSQL, MinIO backups).
+All services are protected by centralized authentication (Authentik SSO/OIDC where supported, forward-auth fallback), routed through Traefik with unique subdomains (`service.example.com` or env-specific), and backed by shared infrastructure (Longhorn storage, CloudNativePG PostgreSQL, MinIO backups).

 The environment provides:
 - **Collaboration**: Chat (Rocket.Chat), virtual office (WorkAdventure), video (Jitsi), code (Gitea + Coder).